kittykatattack/learningPixi/README.md

 (Note: `align` doesn't affect single line text.)

-If you want to use a custom font file, use the CSS `@font-face` rule to link the font file to the HTML page where you Pixi application is running.
+If you want to use a custom font file, use the CSS `@font-face` rule to link the font file to the HTML page where your Pixi application is running.
 ```js
 @font-face {